-Duchess of Cambridge Catherine, commonly known as Kate, is the wife of Prince William, who is second in line to the British Throne.
-Born on January 09 1982 as Catherine Elizabeth Middleton, Duchess will become the Queen Consort of United Kingdom and 15 other Commonwealth realms when Prince William ascended the throne – “Consort” being the official title of the reigning Monarch’s spouse.
+The Duchess of Cambridge Catherine, commonly known as Kate, is the wife of Prince William, who is second in line to the British Throne.
+Born on January 09, 1982, as Catherine Elizabeth Middleton, The Duchess will become the Queen Consort of United Kingdom and 15 other Commonwealth realms when Prince William be the Monarch – “Consort” being the official title of the reigning Monarch’s spouse.

 Catherine received privately funded education through the family funds established by her paternal family.
 She started her education in Amman by attending an English language nursery.

 In 1986, the four-year-old Catherine was enrolled at St Andrew’s School, a private school near Pangbourne in Berkshire.
 She was a weekly-boarding student at St. Andrew’s in her later years.
 Since her early childhood, Catherine was a sporty student.
 During her time at St. Andrew’s, she played many sports i.e. including field hockey, tennis, and rounders.

 Later on, Catherine was enrolled at Downe House School, but she studied only two-terms at the school before moving to Marlborough College.
 It was reported that Catherine was being bullied by the students at Downe School due to her skinny health so Carole and Michael decided to pull her out.

 Catherine shined like a star at Marlborough College, a co-educational independent boarding school in Wiltshire.
 Catherine was the captain of the field hockey team and also played tennis during her term at the school.